top of page

 NE corner of 130th Ave & 34th St

 Allegan book p.
 65. Photo of brick school p.
-65. In 1962 there were 19 students enrolled.
+65. In 1962, 19 students were enrolled.
 History of Allegan County.
-Also called Oakview School
+Also known as Oakview School.
+Still open in 1955.
+May have closed in 1962?

 Allegan